 Major Factors that Affect the Overall Cost

 Automatic pool cleaners differ in price depending on the brand, as some brands are more expensive than others.
-For example, well-known brands like Hayward and Dolphin tend to be more expensive than lesser-known brands.
+For example, well-known brands like Hayward and Dolphin tend to be more expensive than lesser-known brands (like XtremepowerUS).

 Size and Shape of Your Pool

 Another factor that will affect your automatic cleaner’s cost is the features you want.
-Some cleaners include various additional features, such as remote controls, automatic shut-off, and timers.
+Some cleaners include various additional features, such as remote controls, automatic shut-offs, timers, and the ability to clean the waterline.
 These features can make your life easier, but they also add to the cost of the cleaner.
 To get the most out of your automatic pool cleaner, you may need to invest in one that includes these features.